BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 The Skill Scaling Patch can also be merged onto the UCP.
 For that, use the SkillScalingPatch_UCP.txt, which contains additional statements that should resolve incompatibility issues.

-Adding other mods that affect those skills, or even skills in general, may create some issues.
+Adding other mods that affect those skills, or even skills in general, may or may not create some issues.

 # Detailed changes